mpkelly/siam/README.md

         borderRadius sm # New property which automatically maps to the new tokens above
 ```

 As well as `aliases` we added `elements`.
-Elements are made up of properties which typically get their values from tokens - you can also just constant property values but it's not recommended.
+Elements are made up of properties which typically get their values from tokens - you can also use constant property values but it's not recommended.
 Elements also support modifiers and states but these are not used above.
 We have created only a single button element.
 Here's an example of how it might look if you choose the HTML & CSS Target:

 ```CSS
 :root {